-Our GRC Practice Director, Alex Hollis, was recently approached by Click. to provide commentary for a headline article, “Protecting your business against data breaches”, which you can read below:
+Our GRC Practice Director, Alex Hollis, was recently approached by Click. to provide commentary for the headline article, “Protecting your business against data breaches”.

 Data thieves are increasingly targeting hotels, thanks to the sheer volume of personal information collected from guests.
 When a reservation is made, a hotel will take information including names, phone numbers, addresses, card details, and even IP address information when a guest books online.
 Once a guest checks in, additional data may be collected, such as CCTV footage and personal information including medical conditions.